WideFix tech post

 end

-And now the migration runs without any failures and produces a correct result that’s the created payments table with the receiver_id column and a foreign key points to the joined users table.
+Now the migration runs without failures and produces the desired result.
+It creates the payments table with the receiver_id column and the foreign key points to the joined users table.

 Read also